DCAN-Labs/HBCD-MADE/README.md

 ### marker_names:
   The “event” code name where the data is epoched around (e.g. “DIN3”)
 ### score_times:
   The time ranges in seconds which will be used for SME and meanAmplitude computation.
+There have to be the same number of score_times and score_ROIs.
 ### score_ROIs:
   The ROIs to be used for computing SME and meanAmplitude.
+There have to be the same number of score_times and score_ROIs.